appulse-projects/epmd-java/server/README.md

 ### As application

-Run it just a regular `Java` CLI app:
+Run it as a regular `Java` CLI app:

 ```bash
 $> java -jar epmd-1.0.2.jar